 - As queries are executed, you can see their respective durations and CPU times – using this information, you can determine which queries are the bottlenecks.

-Through the SQL Profiler, you can identify the queries which are taking up the longest CPU time, which in turn are likely the performance bottlenecks.
+Through the SQL Profiler, you can identify the queries, which are taking up the longest CPU time, which in turn are likely the performance bottlenecks.
 The visuals, which execute those queries should be a focal point of continued optimization.

 Gateway best practices